ysunaw/Interactive-Lab-Hub/Final Project/README.md

 Final Project Documentation due - May 19

 ## Description
 In our final project, we used Raspeberry Pi to simulate the Connect Four game.
-The game features two players - each has their own set of boards and chesses - playing the game remotely.
+The game features two players - each has their own set of boards and discs - playing the game remotely.

 ## Deliverables